Serial-Comma/obsidian-notes/H1 Economics/Definitions/Every Definition in econs.md

 Competitive supply: Goods in competitive supply compete for the use of the same inputs

-Price mechanism: The price mechanism descrives the means by which
+Price mechanism: The price mechanism describes the means by which consumers and producers interact to determine the c